UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 **Scene macros**

-Scene macros allow 'scene fragements' to be copy-pasted into scenes.
+Scene macros allow 'scene fragments' to be copy-pasted into scenes.
 Scene fragments can be modified when inserting them to a scene.

 Example (COB):
 ```rust